meteatamel/knative-tutorial/docs/visioneventing.md

 [Cloud Vision API](https://cloud.google.com/vision/docs) is another Machine Learning API of Google Cloud.
 You can use it to derive insight from your images with powerful pre-trained API models or easily train custom vision models with AutoML Vision.

 In this lab, we will use a [Cloud Storage](https://cloud.google.com/storage/docs/) bucket to store our images.
-We will also enable [Pub/Sub notifications](https://cloud.google.com/storage/docs/pubsub-notifications) on our bucket.
-This way, every time we add an image to the bucket, it will trigger a Pub/Sub message.
-This in turn will trigger our service where we will use Vision API to analyze the image.
+Every time we add an image to the bucket, it will trigger an event to our service where we will use Vision API to analyze the image.

-## Pub/Sub triggered service
+## Cloud Storage triggered service

-We're assuming that you already went through [Pub/Sub triggered service](pubsubeventing.md) tutorial and already setup Knative with GCP & PubSub Topic and also have a `CloudPubSubSource` defined.
+We're assuming that you already went through [Cloud Storage triggered service](storageeventing.md) tutorial and have a bucket and a `CloudStorageSource` already ready.

 ## Enable Vision API